civican/legisinfo/42-1/bills/C-30/bill_text.md

 ### Section 49.9

-The Governor in Council may, on the recommendation of the Minister, make regulations defining the term **EU country or other CETA beneficiary**.
+The Governor in Council may, on the recommendation of the Minister, make regulations defining the term EU country or other CETA beneficiary.

 ### Section 49.91